MicrosoftDocs/dynamics365smb-docs/business-central/admin-smartlists.md

 Select the fields you want to link between the data sources available.
 If a link cannot be create between the data sources, select **Cancel** to exist the screen.
 If a link could not be created, you will recieve a message indicating that a link could not be created and the data source you just added will be removed from the query defination.

 ### Edit Links
 To modify an exsiting linked table or field, select the ... in the upper corner of the data source you want to modify the links on.
-This will open a ontext menu.
-Select **Edit Link**.
+Select **Edit Link** from the context menu.
 The Link Fields screen will appear and display the tables and fields currently linked.
 Edit the tables or fields you would like to update and select **Save**.

 ### Removing a table